 - Actors may find themselves working all over the UK and abroad.
-Auditions are usually held in London or other major cities and actors may be required to attend them at very short notice.
+Auditions are usually held in London or other major cities, and actors may be required to attend them at very short notice.

 Courses at specialist drama, dance or other performing arts schools tend to be very vocational and practical in nature.

 Details of accredited courses, assurance about training standards, advice on careers in the performing arts sector and advocacy are all provided by the Federation of Drama Schools.
 Fees and maintenance costs during study can be considerable and will vary significantly.
 Contact individual institutions for details.

-- good communication and listening skills;
+- good communication and listening skills

-- punctuality and reliability;
+- punctuality and reliability

-- the ability to interpret and analyse roles;
+- the ability to interpret and analyse roles

-- the capacity to work well in teams;
+- the capacity to work well in teams

-- the ability to take instruction and criticism;
+- the ability to take instruction and criticism

-- confidence to network and follow up contacts;
+- confidence to network and follow up contacts

-- self-discipline and stamina to cope with long hours and learning lines;
+- self-discipline and stamina to cope with long hours and learning lines

-- resilience and determination.
+- resilience and determination

 Repertory companies employ actors for a season, during which they perform in a number of different plays, each one usually running for a specified period.